EthanYixuanMi/Improved-GA-for-Graph-Coloring/README.md

 - **High runtime cost** compared to greedy and DSatur
 - **Variance in performance** across different runs due to stochastic operators
 - **Not optimized for very large graphs** (n > 500)
+- **Mutation operator is purely random**, which sometimes leads to unstable convergence.

 ### Future Extensions
 - **Hybrid DSatur + GA approach**